Controlling Manipulative Vocabulary: 7 Eye-Opening Insights to Protect Your Mind and Emotions

 Phrases like “I was just kidding,” “You’re too sensitive,” and “Everyone else thinks you’re wrong” are ways to keep control and minimize your emotions.

-To preserve clarity in your relationship, educate yourself about deceptive techniques, follow your gut, and look for outside viewpoints.
+To preserve clarity in your relationship, educate yourself about deceptive techniques, follow your gut, and seek outside perspectives.

 When should I seek professional help regarding controlling manipulative language?